-The community has already started to embrace this new facility which includes a community kitchen, flexible open plan spaces and shared office styled meeting rooms.
+The community has already started to embrace this new facility which includes a community kitchen, flexible open-plan spaces, and shared office-style meeting rooms.

-The community centre was designed in consultation with the community and will be a place where the community can gather, connect, access services and take part in programmes and events.
+Te Mako was designed in consultation with community and will be a place where people can gather, connect, access services, and take part in programmes and events.

-Whakauka ahumoni - Financial sustainability
+Whakauka ahumoni Financial sustainability

 We're investing in a financially sustainable and prudent way that ensures we are carefully managing our finances to deliver on our community's expectations.

 Being accountable to residents and ratepayers for the management of our finances, both in the short term and the long term, is a key responsibility of Council.
 This section aims to provide a brief overview to help you understand our finances.
 In particular, it shows where we have spent the money that we have received and how we have invested for the future of our city.